intermine/im-docs/docs/webapp/webapp-config/properties/model-properties.rst

    * If you want the webapp to appear in a different language than English, you will have to translate the file.
  * [source:trunk/flymine/webapp/resources/model.properties model.properties]
    * Model specific properties
-   * Merges with !InterMineWebApp.properties, overwrites properties in that file
+   * Merges with InterMineWebApp.properties, overwrites properties in that file